 Pictured: the lowest level of the museum viewed from the mezzanine.
 The large windows look out on to the Jardin des Vestiges.

-The other indoor spaces include temporary exhibition rooms, an auditorium, an education centre and a very good bookshop.
+The other indoor spaces include temporary exhibition rooms, an auditorium and an education centre.
 Along with the outdoor Jardin des Vestiges, they make this the largest history museum in France and one of the largest in Europe.

 You can walk - in about 15 minutes - along this, the oldest road in France, between Marseille's two main museums.
 A leaflet is available at the museums outlining a self-guided tour of the many notable historical landmarks along the route and a free smartphone app provides additional commentary.